MicrosoftDocs/learn/learn-pr/xamarin/xamarin-forms-accessibility/includes/3-exercise-enable-screen-readers.md

 The first step before implementing accessible features in the app is to turn on the screen reader.
-Let's walk through turning on how to turn on the screen reader for each operating system to test accessibility in the app.
+Let's walk through how to turn on the screen reader for each operating system to test accessibility in the app.

-## Enable Android screen reader
+## Enable screen reader on Android

-TalkBack is a feature of Android that provides screen reader capabilities.
-It is included on most devices or can be downloaded directly from the Google Play app store.
-Enable TalkBack on your device follow these instructions:
+TalkBack is the primary screen reader used on Android.
+It is included on most devices and can be downloaded directly from the Google Play app store.
+Enable TalkBack on your device by following these instructions:

 1. Open the **Settings** app on your Android device
 1. Navigate or search for **Accessibility**